-- Add in udon noodles, flavoring packets and recommended amount of water according to package directions.
+- Add in ramen noodles, bouillon, and 1 cup of water.
 Stir in enough chicken broth to create 8 cups of liquid, total.
 Bring to boil.

 - Stir in soy sauce, 1 tablespoon at a time, tasting as you go.
 Stir in sesame oil and chard.

-- Once noodles are cooked, serve soup hot and garnish with chopped green onion, radishes, soft boiled eggs and black sesame seeds.
+- Once noodles are cooked, serve soup hot and garnish with chopped green onion, radishes, boiled eggs, and black sesame seeds.